xirdev/docs-api/enterprise.md

 2. Differentiate to Stems
 3. Launch on Stems

-For script language (JS) work this is very desirable. **Heavy up front compilation environments can still use the typical Docker repo services, and build entire containers before deployment (tbd).**
+For script language (JS) work this is very desirable. **Heavy up front compilation environments can still use the typical Docker repo services, and build entire containers before deployment.

 Currently we use this method to deploy applications across 5 clusters and 20 hosts.